Won't Cry

-Interpretation
+"Won't Cry" (說好不哭) is a song by Taiwanese singer-songwriter Jay Chou and Mayday vocalist, Ashin.
+Written by lyricist Vincent Fang and composed by Chou, it serves as the third single from Chou's fifteenth studio album, Greatest Works of Art (2022).
+It was released on 16 September 2019 on digital platforms under the label JVR Music.

+The song saw great commercial success upon release.
+Twenty-five minutes after it was made available, 2.29 million downloads of the song were recorded in mainland China.
+Less than two hours after its release, total digital sales had exceeded ¥11 million ($1.5 million).
+It peaked at number one on the single charts in China, Malaysia and Singapore, and number five on the US World Digital Songs chart.
+In 2022, it charted at number six on the Billboard Taiwan Songs chart.

+Background and composition

 "Won't Cry" is a love song about "fulfill" and "promise".
 This beautiful love story was played slowly only with piano.
 The whole song is based on the piano, and the string is weaving a lyrical scene.
 The atmosphere of a love movie; the lyrics are the first person of the boy, and the mood transition and story line of this love; a few short lyrics that illustrates the love between men and women because they consider each other too much.
 The delicate thoughts express their enthusiasm, which makes them easy to resonate and bring in feelings; each love has its own grievances and helplessness.
 Even if it is going to break up, it is necessary to "won't cry " and smile.

+Release

+"Won't Cry" was released on 16 September 2019.
+In half an hour, the total sales volume reached 2 million copies across QQ Music, KuGou Music, and KuWo Music.
+The single achieved the highest digital sales record on QQ Music and earned the Gold Diamond certification with 15 million RMB within 12 hours.
+On September 17, the song had achieved a total sales of 5.485 million copies.
+As of 2019, the total sales reached 16.456 million RMB, ranking seventh in the 2019 digital album sales list.

 Music video

-The music video is directed by director Muh Chen, describing the story of a pair of lovers falling in love in Tokyo.
-The director invited the Japanese actress Ayaka Miyoshi and Keisuke Watanabe to perform in this music video.
-Two of them played as a dream couple, the girl helped the actor who loves photography signed up for an international photography school.
-The actor had been accepted and had to go abroad for further study.
-The girl gave the boy the greatest gift.
-She bought the boy his favorite camera and sent him abroad.
-The boy left alone.
-Living in the same place, the final reversal of the story is heart-touching.
-The boy came back to the girl after he finished his study and it is happy ending.
+The music video was directed by Muh Chen, describing the story of a pair of lovers in Tokyo.
+The director invited the Japanese actress Ayaka Miyoshi and actor Keisuke Watanabe to perform in the music video.
+The two of them played as a dream couple, with the girl first working at a tea shop and meeting the boy while making a delivery.
+The two begin going out together, and the girl supports the boy's interest in photography by signing him up for an international photography school.
+The boy is accepted and had to go abroad for further study.
+Upon hearing this, the girl gives the boy a new camera and watches him leave.
+Finally, the boy returns to the girl after he finished his studies.